 This route adds to a growing portfolio of long-haul leisure routes at London Gatwick with Norwegian’s expanding transatlantic network and WestJet and Air Canada Rouge due to launch flights to Canada from London Gatwick next year.

 The airline since moved its London – Larnaca route to London Stansted.
 The European Commission today ruled that financial support received by the airline was deemed to be state aid and had to be repaid.

-Cyprus Air has confirmed on website that it has now ceased operations after nearly 70 years’ flying.
+Cyprus Air has confirmed that it has now ceased operations after nearly 70 years’ flying.